Over the years, some of Europe’s brightest young stars have been crowned the Golden Boy.

-Yeah, I haven’t heard of this bloke either?
-He must have drifted off into obscurity… Oh sorry, my mistake he’s arguably the finest player to ever be born and a downright Barcelona legend.
+Yeah, we haven’t heard of this bloke either?
+He must have drifted off into obscurity… Oh sorry, our mistake he’s arguably the finest player to ever be born and a downright Barcelona legend.

 As a Spanish commentator once suggested, we should be thankful he is part our lives.
 Give thanks.